In this article, I’ve shortlisted my 20 favorite destinations in Taiwan. It wasn’t easy!

 Sun Moon Lake is probably the most divisive major tourist attraction in Taiwan – visitors either love it or hate it.

-If you only do the tourist things at Sun Moon Lake – like riding a boat across the lake and taking the Ropeway to Formosan Aboriginal Culture Village, then you might hate find it too touristy.
+If you only do the tourist things at Sun Moon Lake – like riding a boat across the lake and taking the Sun Moon Lake Ropeway, then you might hate find it too touristy.

 However, there are many gems around the lake, too.
 The tea plantations north of the lake make insanely good black tea (a rarity in a country that produces mostly oolong).
 The lake views from the top of Wenwu Temple or Ci’En Pagoda are unbeatable.

-The Thao Tribe Performance Center there is trying its best to preserve a culture which is on the verge of extinction (it’s one of Taiwan’s smallest tribes), while the food street in Ita Thao is one of the easiest places in Taiwan to try Taiwanese aboriginal foods and millet wine.
+The food street in nearby Ita Thao is one of the easiest places in Taiwan to try Taiwanese aboriginal foods and millet wine (see more of them in my aboriginal experiences guide).

 I love hopping on a bike at Sun Moon Lake.
 CNN has even called the paths around the lake one of the best cycling trips in the world (though I sort of feel that’s an exaggeration).